Hinzelmann: Nomenclature

-The Hinzelmann, a type of kobold, is discussed alongside various similarly sounding spirit names, and cat-related spirit names, by Jacob Grimm in Deutsche Mythologie.
-He argues that the similar sprite-names heinzelman, hinzelman, hinzemännchen relate to the cat, and in particular is comparable to the form katerman (variant reading of taterman, in the poem Der Renner).
+The Hinzelmann is discussed by Jacob Grimm in Deutsche Mythologie.
+Grimm here makes comparison to various spirit names, arguing that this group of sprite-names (heinzelman, hinzelman, hinzemännchen) relate to the cat, and in particular is comparable to the form katerman (variant reading of taterman, in the poem Der Renner).
 (Note: The didactic poem Der Renner by Hugo von Trimberg.
 Grimm and Lexer's dictionary cite Renner at v.
-10843 "kobülde unde katirman" in the Frankfurt MS. This is wanting in Ehrismann's critical ed, (1909) which gives at v.
-10884 "kobolde und taterman" var, kattirmar B; v, 10818 katt'marn B, and v.
+10843 "kobülde unde katirman" in the Frankfurt MS. This is wanting in Ehrismann's critical ed.
+(1909), which gives at v.
+10884 "kobolde und taterman" var. kattirmar B; v.
+10818 katt'marn B, and v.
 5011 kobülde F.)